LSEG-API-Samples/Article.DataLibrary.DotNet.TopNewsConsumer/README.md

 ```

-Then start the app using Debug=> Start Debuggin or Start Without Debugging.
+Then start the app using Debug=> Start Debugging or Start Without Debugging.
-Or you can run the app using __dotnet__ command under the same folder as project file.
+Or you can run the app using the __dotnet__ command under the same folder as the project file.

 ```bash
 dotnet run